What is Fortified Procaine Penicillin Injection?

 How long does it take to work?

-Thanks to the "fortified" component (Benzylpenicillin Sodium), the medication starts working shortly after injection to reach effective levels.
-The Procaine component then maintains these levels in your body for about 24 hours.
+The "fortified" component (Benzylpenicillin Sodium) starts working shortly after injection to reach effective levels.
+The Procaine component then maintains these levels in your body for about 12 to 24 hours.

 Precautions